Anchorage Waterways Council

 We work with a large and diverse group of partners including federal and state resource agencies, local government, the business community, and individual citizens to improve the watershed environment through planning, advocacy, education, and science.
 Governing documents may be obtained by written request to the Executive Director, Cherie Northon at email@example.com or to our mailing address.

-Cherie has a master's and doctorate in geography from the University of California Berkeley, where she taught for 19 years.
+Cherie has a master's and a doctorate in Geography from the University of California Berkeley, where she taught for 19 years.
 She is also a cartographer--working in GIS, remote sensing, and GPS-acquired data.
 Her areas of interest are habitat protection and improvement of the natural environment (flora and fauna), student outreach (K-12), and generating public participation in environmental issues.
-Much of her work in Anchorage has been on managing human-wildlife conflicts along creeks and in greenbelts (most often beaver).
-She oversaw the development and construction of the AWC fish refuge on Little Campbell Creek at 68th and Meadow, began the Creeks as Classrooms program in local schools, and is now the Executive Director.
+She has been the Executive Director of AWC since 2010, and is a member of the Municipality's Watershed and Natural Resources Commission.

-Thom has M.S. degrees in wildlife ecology and oceanography and a Ph.D. in resource geography from the University of California Berkeley.
-During his 30+ years in Alaska, he has worked for the Alaska Department of Fish and Game and the U.S. Fish and Wildlife Service.
-Part of his experience involves management lands and waters of several Interior watersheds.
-Included among his duties were dealing with the impacts of arsenic, mercury, and petroleum products, particularly those involved with mining operations.
+Thom has M.S. degrees in Wildlife Ecology and Oceanography and a doctorate in Resource Geography from the University of California Berkeley.
+During his 40+ years in Alaska, he has worked for the Alaska Department of Fish and Game and the U.S. Fish and Wildlife Service.
+Part of his experience involves management of lands and waters of several Interior watersheds.
+Some of his duties included dealing with the impacts of arsenic, mercury, and petroleum products, particularly those involved with mining operations.
+Currently he is overseeing the "Creeks as Classrooms" program and the Citizens' Environmental Monitoring Program (CEMP), and he works on issues involving monofilament fishing line as well as the effects of feeding waterfowl which encourages overwintering, crowding, and excessive fecal coliform loads in waterways.

-Originally from Maine, Vangie's parents traveled with their six children throughout many parts of the US and Europe, introducing them to many national parks and historical sites and teaching them to have an appreciation and respect for nature.
+Originally from Maine, Vangie's parents traveled with their six children throughout many parts of the U.S. and Europe introducing them to several National Parks and historical sites and teaching them to have an appreciation and respect for nature.
 They settled in Alaska in the late 1970s.
-Vangie remained here, where she founded and manages the family business, and has raised three children.
-She spends her free time hiking the many parks, trails, and waterways of our city and state with her two enthusiastic dogs.
-She enjoys supporting the AWC mission with administrative and research projects.
+Vangie remained here where she founded and manages the family business while raising three children.
+She spends her free time hiking the many trails in local parks and along waterways in Anchorage with her two enthusiastic dogs.
+She enjoys supporting the AWC mission with administrative and research work.